-This "Management's Discussion and Analysis" ("MD&A") has been prepared as of July 31, 2019, and should be read in conjunction with the audited consolidated financial statements of Environmental Waste International Inc. (the "Company", "EWI") for the years ended December 31, 2018 and 2017.
-The Company's audited consolidated financial statements and the notes thereto have been prepared in accordance with International Financial Reporting Standards ("IFRS") and are reported in Canadian dollars unless otherwise stated.
+This "Management's Discussion and Analysis" ("MD&A") has been prepared as of July 31, 2019, and should be read in conjunction with the interim condensed consolidated financial statements of Environmental Waste International Inc. (the "Company", "EWI") for the three months ended March 31, 2019 and 2018.
+The Company's interim condensed consolidated financial statements and the notes thereto have been prepared in accordance with International Financial Reporting Standards ("IFRS") and are reported in Canadian dollars unless otherwise stated.
 All financial analysis, data and information set out in this MD&A are unaudited.